 Another common mistake is to keep repeating yourself until your toddler decides to listen and respond.
 It’s more effective to adopt a consistent process, such as only repeating verbal messages a maximum of three times before taking action.

 Very few toddlers will naturally adopt a ‘listen and do the first time I’m told’ approach.

 They often need one or two reminders.
 A good basic process is to ask, request and remind, then take action.
 This requires the difficult challenge of being firm, such as removing toys by the third reminder ‒ despite the impending tantrum.

 Less is more

-Most parents tend to talk more and be somewhat verbose when toddlers don’t listen.
+Most parents tend to talk more when toddlers don’t listen.

 However, this could potentially confuse a toddler who doesn’t have good receptive language or early auditory processing skills.
 Therefore, a good hint is to be simple, direct and brief.

 If you’re not sure if your toddler can understand and orally comprehend when you ask her to pack up or get ready for bathtime, try this little trick: use the same language to offer a special treat or activity.

 We do need to be aware that poor listening skills in a toddler can actually be a sign of hearing impairment, although this affects less than 2 per cent of kids.